kcelebi/flight-analysis/README.md

 - selenium (make sure to update your [chromedriver](https://chromedriver.chromium.org)!)
 - json

+You can easily install this by running `pip install -r requirements.txt`.

 The main scraping function that makes up the backbone of most other functionalities is `scrape_data`.
 Note that the `cache` parameter refers to whether this output should be saved in a caching system.
-See [caching](#cache-data).
+See further documentation on caching (to be available soon).

 	# Parameter documentation
 	# scrape_data(origin : str, destination : str, date_leave : str, date_return : str, cache : bool = False) -> dict